BenChirlin/benpluskelsey.com/src/pages/event.md

 ---

 ## Event
 We were so lucky to have found JP Lor, an amazing photographer, and his second shooter Lisa.
-Here are some of the highlights from the event!
+For the full gallery go [here](https://photos.app.goo.gl/om9NP8Qm5eryJHX3A).
+Otherwise here are some of the highlights from the event!

 ### Highlights